collective/collective.developermanual/source/content/rename.rst

         on the content object.
 By default, this is not the case on unit tests.
 You need to call transaction.savepoint() to make _p_jar appear on persistent objects.

+        If you don't do this, you'll receive a "CopyError" when calling manage_renameObjects that the operation is not supported.

 Unit testing example::

         import transaction